NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

  - Add `int NumAirLoops` (this may not always equal `NumReturnNodes` if an airloop has no return path)
  - Add `Array1D_int AirLoopPointer`

+   - *RR recommends that these align so that AirLoopPointer(6) corresponds with ReturnNode(6) to avoid mistakes.*

 ### 3. Add a new field to AirloopHVAC to specify loop return air flow fraction

 #### DataAirSystems.hh ####